-The following types of information and activities are reported to and collected by the three major credit bureaus:
+The following types of information and activities are reported to and collected by the 3 major credit bureaus:

 - Ownership information, subsidiaries, company finances and risk scores

-- Credit account information including payment history, account balance, the age of the account, the date of the last activity, high credit on the account and credit limit
+- Credit account information, including payment history, account balance, age of the account, date of the last activity, high credit on the account and credit limit

 - Debt and debt collection history